CenterForStatistics-UGent/mountainr/README.md

 To keep every layer minimal, the tools needed for installing the different components are removed again after installation for as far as they're not needed for the functioning of the installed R toolset.
 This also means that you almost always need to tailor the provided containers to your own needs.

  - In order to install R packages, one needs to install the alpine packages `R-dev` and `R-doc`.
-This can be done using `apk` as explained in the [alpine linux wiki](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management)
+This can be done using `apk` as explained in the [alpine linux wiki](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).
+The `alpine-r-core` image has the edge repos already added.
+So if you build on `alpine-r-core`, you need the following in the dockerfile:

  ```
- apk update
- apk add R-dev R-doc
+ RUN apk add R-dev@edge R-doc@edge --no-cache
  ```

  - To install packages with code that needs compiling, the extra alpine packages `libc-dev` and possibly `g++` are needed on top of `R-dev`.